Skip to content

 Size and Type of Fireplace:

-Larger electric fireplaces with additional features, such as multiple flame settings or built-in fans, may consume more electricity.
+Larger electric fireplaces with additional features, such as multiple flame settings or built-in fans, may consume more electricity than other types of fireplaces like a water vapor one.

 Heating Modes and Adjustable Thermostats: